aspose-barcode/Aspose.BarCode-Documentation/net/developer-guide/barcode-recognition/improve-barcode-recognition/recognition-specifics/_index.md

 </details>

-## Reading Evidently Incorrect Barcodes
+## **Reading Evidently Incorrect Barcodes**
 In cases when it is necessary just to detect the presence of barcodes regardless of their validity and corresponding recognition correctness, it is possible to enable two special settings called [*AllowIncorrectBarcodes*](https://apireference.aspose.com/barcode/net/aspose.barcode.barcoderecognition/qualitysettings/properties/allowincorrectbarcodes) and [*ReadTinyBarcodes*](https://apireference.aspose.com/barcode/net/aspose.barcode.barcoderecognition/qualitysettings/properties/readtinybarcodes).
-The first one is used to attempt performing partial barcode recognition even if the reading process has provided incorrect results; in this case, barcode data are decoded with the [*Confidence*](https://apireference.aspose.com/barcode/net/aspose.barcode.barcoderecognition/barcoderesult/properties/confidence) level being *None*, which means that the correctness of recognition is not guaranteed.
+The first one is used to attempt performing partial barcode recognition even if the reading process has provided incorrect results; in this case, the barcode data is decoded with the [*Confidence*](https://apireference.aspose.com/barcode/net/aspose.barcode.barcoderecognition/barcoderesult/properties/confidence) level being *None*, which means that the correctness of recognition is not guaranteed.

 The [*ReadTinyBarcodes*](https://apireference.aspose.com/barcode/net/aspose.barcode.barcoderecognition/qualitysettings/properties/readtinybarcodes) option facilitates reading small barcode labels in large images.
 It is ignored if [*AllowIncorrectBarcodes*](https://apireference.aspose.com/barcode/net/aspose.barcode.barcoderecognition/qualitysettings/properties/allowincorrectbarcodes) is set to *True*.
-However, enabling this parameter may result in recognizing barcodes in place of actual text or tables.
+However, enabling this parameter may result in recognizing false barcodes in place of actual text or tables.

 The following code snippet explains how to force the recognition of the barcode known as unreadable (given below).